overlookinfra/puppet-docs-bootstrap/README.md

 6. Build one last time, copy the results into puppet-docs, and commit there. **Make sure you reference the Bootstrap commit SHA in your puppet-docs commit message!** Since everything's minified, it's the only easy way of tracking what's in the site.
 7. Get your puppet-docs commit merged into master.
 If necessary, merge master into the pe-preview branch.

+## Editing the Less code

+TBH, learning how the Less stuff is laid out for the first time is kind of the one hard part about using Bootstrap.
+It goes a little like this:

+* "Less" is a CSS preprocessor that allows things like variables and mixins.
+The syntax is [documented here.](http://lesscss.org/features/)
+* The Less code is in the `less` folder, and it's split up into a freaking bazillion little files, which is the initially confusing part.
+* But there's only one "real" file: `bootstrap.less`.
+It's a pile of `@import` statements that brings in the other files in order.
+    * Basically, it creates `dist/bootstrap.min.css` by making one big file out of all those files and then compiling out all the verbosity-reducing syntax.
+Later files can reference mixins and variables from the earlier files, but not vice versa.
+* There are also two other "special" files:
+    * `variables.less` sets a bunch of values that get used by all the other files.
+Stuff like link color, fonts, etc.
+    * `puppetdocs.less` has a bunch of our own adjustments, some of which override stuff in the other files.
+Since it comes last in bootstrap.less, you can often get away with just making changes to it instead of going into the core files.
+* As for the rest of the files: You can edit them if you need to; it's why we have a fork.
+But it'll be easier to upgrade later if we keep our stuff in the puppetdocs file.